lucaprinsss/SE2-OfficeQueue/Retrospective/Retrospective.md

   - Nr of automated integration test cases = 46 tests
   - Coverage = Functions: 97.05% , Branches: 87.2%

-We did not do E2E testing, we focus on unit and integration testing.
+For this sprint we did not write any E2E tests but rather focused on unit and integration tests.

 - E2E testing:
-  - Total hours estimated
+  - Total hours estimated = /
-  - Total hours spent
+  - Total hours spent = /
-  - Nr of test cases
+  - Nr of test cases = /

 - Code review
   - Total hours estimated = 12h